 - Open a transfer-on-death account.

-Estate planning is easy and cost less if you do it right away.
+Estate planning is easy and costs less if you do it right away.

 La Crescenta-based attorney Jeffrey Field is the California probate and estate planning attorney best positioned to answer all your questions regarding estate planning and probate law.
 As a Certified Tax Coach and Certified Financial Planner® and a former CFO (chief financial officer), accountant and stockbroker, Jeff Field has a unique understanding of the complexities of asset protection and management, as well as of the California probate law.